yuval1991999/AI_Agent_Car_Accident/README.md

 ## Sample Document and Expected Outputs

-The file `Car_Accident_Insurance_Case.txt` contains the car-accident case study that the agents operate on.
+The file `Intersection_at_Maple_Street.txt` contains the car-accident case study that the agents operate on.
 Running the provided scripts will create/update text files in `results/`:

 - `summary_result.txt` – the generated summary of the case.
 - `ragas_qna_evaluation_result.txt` – metrics for one Q&A example.